jyore/jbclipy/doc/source/jbclipy.rst

 In order to completely remove the subsystem, one must make a call to :func:`remove_subsystem`, a call to :func:`remove_extension`, and 5 calls to :func:`remove_socket_binding`.
 This can be tedious for a user to do, so the bulk method :func:`remove_jgroups` is provided to perform all of the actions needed in order to remove the jgroups subsystem.

-.. automethod:: JBCliPy.remove_jgroups
+.. automethod:: Configuration.remove_jgroups
-.. automethod:: JBCliPy.remove_modcluster
+.. automethod:: Configuration.remove_modcluster
-.. automethod:: JBCliPy.remove_clustering
+.. automethod:: Configuration.remove_clustering
-.. automethod:: JBCliPy.add_ajp_connector
+.. automethod:: Configuration.add_ajp_connector
-.. automethod:: JBCliPy.remove_messaging
+.. automethod:: Configuration.remove_messaging
-.. automethod:: JBCliPy.remove_mail
+.. automethod:: Configuration.remove_mail
-.. automethod:: JBCliPy.remove_cmp
+.. automethod:: Configuration.remove_cmp
-.. automethod:: JBCliPy.remove_jacorb
+.. automethod:: Configuration.remove_jacorb
-.. automethod:: JBCliPy.remove_jaxr
+.. automethod:: Configuration.remove_jaxr
-.. automethod:: JBCliPy.remove_jsr77
+.. automethod:: Configuration.remove_jsr77
-.. automethod:: JBCliPy.remove_h2
+.. automethod:: Configuration.remove_h2

 Utility Functions